Finding all stable matchings with assignment constraints: Constrained matching problems

 \2

-{\sc Constrained Stable Matchings}: {\em Given a many-to-one stable matching problem and a list of assignment constraints, is there is a stable matching that satisfies the assignment constraints?
-If the answer is yes, generate all such stable matchings. }
+{\sc Constrained Stable Matchings}:\ {\em Given a many-to-one two-sided market and a list of assignment constraints, is there is a stable matching that satisfies the assignment constraints?
+If yes, generate all such stable matchings. }

 \2